 - needlestick injury among healthcare workers

 - being born to a parent with hepatitis C

 It is also possible to have hepatitis C for many years and be unaware of it.

 When a person first contracts the virus, they usually experience mild illness, and the body may clear the virus completely.
-This is true in about 15 to 25 percent of people who contract the hepatitis C virus, according to the CDC.
-The remainder may experience a chronic infection.
+This is true in about

 The following may also cause cirrhosis: